Your family income estimate

 Before you estimate

-There are a number of things you need to know about the estimate you give:
+There are some things you need to know about the estimate you give:

-- you can reduce your risk of overpayment by choosing a payment option that suits your circumstances - read more about the different payment options you can choose for Family Tax Benefit and Child Care Benefit
+- you can reduce your risk of getting a debt by choosing a payment option that suits you - read more about payment options for FTB and Child Care Benefit

-- you can update your estimate as your circumstances change throughout the year - the easiest way to do this is by using your Centrelink online account through myGov or the Express Plus Centrelink mobile app
+- you can update your estimate as things change throughout the year - the easiest way to do this is by using your Centrelink online account through myGov or the Express Plus Centrelink mobile app

 How to estimate your income